xiafanzeng/xiafanzeng.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a second-year Ph.D. student in the School of Data Science at [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://sds.cuhk.edu.cn/en), supervised by Prof. [Tongxin Li](https://tongxin.me/).
+I am a second-year Ph.D. student in the School of Data Science at [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://sds.cuhk.edu.cn/en), supervised by Professor [Tongxin Li](https://tongxin.me/).
 Prior to that, I completed a Master's at [New York University (Courant Institute)](https://cs.nyu.edu/home/index.html) in the USA and a 2+2 double Bachelor's program at [Queen’s University](https://smithengineering.queensu.ca/ece/index) in Canada and [Jilin University](https://csw.jlu.edu.cn/) in China.

 My research interests include:
 - In-Context Decision Making